DoobleD/Air/README.txt

 -> If you used the installer :

-   - Double click on C:\Program Files\Air\bin\Air.exe or
+   - Double click on C:\Program Files\Air\Air.exe
-     click on Windows -> All Programs -> Air -> Air.exe, or
+     or double click on the Air.exe shortcut on desktop or click on Windows -> All Programs -> Air -> Air.exe
-     click on the shortcut Air.exe on your desktop

 -> If you compiled the project by yourself :